diogotcorreia/master-thesis/docs/content/ch06-discussion.typ

 = Discussion <discussion>

-In this chapter, an interpretation of the results is presented with regards to the research questions in @discussion:rq, while mitigations to this class of vulnerabilities is discussed in @discussion:mitigations.
+In this chapter, an interpretation of the results is presented with regard to the research questions in @discussion:rq, while mitigations to this class of vulnerabilities are discussed in @discussion:mitigations.
 Then, limitations of the developed implementation and method taken are discussed in @discussion:limitations,